DynaPlex/DynaPlex/readme.md

 With the setup in place, compiling the library should be straightforward in most IDEs that support CMake.

+For using the python bindings, we recommend setting up a specific conda environment using python/environment.yml.

+After this, update the CMakeUserPresets.txt for WinPB to point to the relevant dependencies inside the newly created environment.
+Compiling WinPB afterwards will result in the bindings being compiled.
+CMake automatically copies them to python/dp/libs, where python/dp/load.py should be able to locate them.
+As a consequence, the scripts in python/test should run them.

 ## Linux/Snellius

 1. **Initialize Environment and Load modules**: